What is voluntary manslaughter?

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about legal topics and insurance.
 Our goal is to be an objective, third-party resource for everything legal and insurance related.
 We update our site regularly, and all content is reviewed by experts.

 Voluntary manslaughter in the United States occurs when one person kills another after adequate provocation, that is, there has been action that was sufficient to incite an ordinary person to a sudden and intense passion that he loses self-control.

 Although the person may have intended to kill the victim in a voluntary manslaughter situation, this is not considered manslaughter if the killing was pre-meditated.

-Do you have questions about a manslaughter case and need legal advice?
+Do you have questions about a manslaughter or involuntary manslaughter case and need legal advice?
 Enter your ZIP code to be connected with legal help.

 What if the killing was a result of sudden passion?